juliaramosguedes/juliaramosguedes/README.md

 <img align='right' src="https://github.com/juliaramosguedes/juliaramosguedes/blob/main/assets/linkedin-profile.png?raw=true" width="100%">
 &nbsp;

 <p>Hello!
-I'm a full stack software engineer specializing in design with 4+ years of experience in growing companies.</p>
+I'm a generalist software engineer with 5 years of experience in front-end and back-end.</p>

-<p>I have 1+ years of international experience with a Europe-based global company, and I'm open to contract work.</p>
+<p>I have 1+ year of international experience with a Europe-based global company.</p>

-<p>I help companies grow quickly and smoothly by applying SEO, Accessibility, and Performance best practices, and by implementing Design Systems and A/B Tests.</p>
+<p>I help companies grow quickly and smoothly by leveraging my expertise in design and organizational management.</p>

-<p>Creating beautiful, functional websites with amazing user experiences is my passion.
-I work enthusiastically to ensure companies growth and success.</p>
+<p>Creating beautiful, functional softwares with amazing user experiences is my passion.
+I work enthusiastically to ensure your growth and success.</p>

 <p>I enjoy building scalable architectures using proven principles and design patterns.
 It's very important to me that my code is readable and easy to understand.</p>

 <p>In collaboration with designers and product managers, I prioritize user and business needs.</p>

-<p>My main stack includes Next, React, Node, and Typescript.
-I have experience with a variety of backend technologies and programming languages.
+<p>My main stack includes Typescript, Node, Next and React.
+I have experience with a variety of backend technologies for Node, Clojure, Python and Kotlin ecosystem.
 Check it out some of them below:</p>

 ![Tech: HTML](https://img.shields.io/badge/HTML-gray?logo=html5&style=flat-square&logoColor=white)
 ![Tech: CSS](https://img.shields.io/badge/CSS-gray?logo=css3&style=flat-square&logoColor=white)